Freckles and Spots

 How many treatments will I need?

 Results are unique to each individual depending on several factors including skin tone and the extent pigmented lesions.
-Up to 5 treatments might be necessary for optimal results.
+A number of treatments might be necessary for optimal results.
 Treatments should be performed over one month intervals in order to accurately assess progress, and adjust settings as necessary.

 Am I a good candidate for IPL?